xXAbood/enetproxy/README.md

 * Automatically solve captcha
 * More commands
 * send set state to change gravity, speed, other things
+* Kill players with wrench using surgery dialog

 ## Changelog
+# 1.2
+* Misc fixes
+* Add /resolve uid to name and their current world (aka tracking).
+Uid can be gotten from onspawn or from tracking packet if the person owns the world.
+* Automatically resolve moderator uids when they enter
+* Edit some values like meta/wk/hash2 so theres a partial automatic unban (you need to add mac address yourself, I didnt because i was using it for something else)

 # 1.1
 * Subserver switching should work, apparently there was no problem in the first place as the implementation worked already
 * Edit ping requests always to be non offensive behavior